-Born in Italy in 1898 as Ettore Boiardi, he worked as a chef by the time he was 11.
+Born in Italy in 1897 as Ettore Boiardi, he worked as an apprentice chef at La Croce Bianca by the time he was 11.
 At 16 he worked in restaurants in Paris and London.
-He left for the U.S. in 1914 – one week before war broke out across Europe – arriving through Ellis Island.
+He left for the U.S. in 1914, one week before war broke out across Europe, arriving through Ellis Island.

-He found work at the famed Plaza Hotel in New York City where he quickly rose through the ranks.
-By the end of World War I he was supervising the welcome home meal for veterans that President Woodrow Wilson hosted at the White House.
+He found work at the famed Plaza Hotel in New York City, where he quickly rose through the ranks before becoming its head chef.
+By the end of World War I, he was supervising the welcome home meal for 2,000 veterans that President Woodrow Wilson hosted at the White House.

-Chef started his own restaurant in Cleveland called Il Giardino d’Italia, or “the Garden of Italy.”
-His spaghetti sauce in particular was a hit and soon he began filling old milk bottles with it and selling it.
+With help from his wife, Helen Wroblewski Boiardi, Hector started his own restaurant in Cleveland called Il Giardino d’Italia, or “the Garden of Italy,” in 1924.
+His spaghetti sauce in particular was a hit, and soon he began filling old milk bottles with it and selling it.

 Content written by Omaha Exploration.
 Feel free to leave a comment or to let me know if there’s something you want me to explore.
 Until then, keep exploring!